Terms of Business – 18 1 2018

 4.8 We accept most major Debit and Credit Cards.

-All payments by Debit Card and payment of our legal costs and VAT on them by Credit Cards are not subject to a fee.
-Payments of disbursements by Credit Card attract a fee of 3% of the amount paid plus VAT.
-If payment of disbursements is made by a card which you tell us is a debit card but is in fact a credit card we will treat the fact that you have made payment by card as your authority to deduct the fee of 3% of the amount paid plus VAT form that card.
+All payments by Debit Card and payment of our legal costs and VAT by Credit Cards are not subject to a fee.
+We do not accept payment of disbursements by Credit Card.
 We will send you a receipted invoice after the payment has been taken.

 4.9 Any payments from us to you will be made by cheque or bank transfer.
 Payments will not be made in cash or to a third party.